nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given task index is invalid

-> 3a1.
-WhatsLeft shows an error message <br>
+> WhatsLeft shows an error message <br>
   Use case resumes at step 2

 #### Use case: Select an event/task

 **MSS**

-1. User requests to list all event/tasks
+1. User requests to list all events and tasks
 2. WhatsLeft shows user the list of all events/tasks
 3. User requests to select a specific event/task
 4. WhatsLeft shows all Information of the specific event/task